How to Fix User Profile Cannot Be Loaded Error?

 Adding A New User Account to Administrators

-5. Log in with the new account and transfer your data into it.
+4. Log out and then log in with the new account.
+Transfer your data into this new account.

 Selectively disabling Microsoft services during a clean boot can result in various errors.
 Make sure no Microsoft services are disabled and consider switching back to a normal startup, which enables all drivers and services.

-1. Boot into Safe Mode using the instructions provided in previous methods.
+1. First, boot your computer into Safe Mode using the instructions provided in previous methods.

-2. Press Win + R, type msconfig, and click OK.
+2. Press Win + R to open the Run dialog box, type msconfig, and then click OK.

 Opening MS Configuration